P1ntas/Large-Scale-Software-Development/docs/development/development_guide.md

   - `Prometheus` running under the port `9090`;
   - `Prometheus Pushgateway` running under the port `9091`.
   - `Mosquitto MQTT Broker` running under the port `1883`.
+  - `Dinasore (instance 1)` running under the port `61499` and `4840`.
+  - `Dinasore (instance 2)` running under the port `61500` and `4841`.

   The script will populate the `PostgreSQL` database with the necessary tables and data after the containers are up and running.

-  Currently, the data generator script is not running, so the data is going to be the same across the board, but you can remove the comment from the `data_generator()` function on the `main.py` file to produce fresh data.
+Also generates fresh new data to be used overall.

   The generated data consists of 3 facilities.
 Each facility has 5-10 systems.
 Each system has 2-5 expansions, and each expansion 1-2 sensors.
+From here, a system can have 3 different tasks associated and it is generated, for 24h, the distribution of tasks for each system.
+Tasks can also have gaps between them, which means that a system can be idle for a certain amount of time.

 ## Usage